 Here are the different stages of your funnel:

 These are the users who visit your website or social media accounts but have not signed up for your email list yet.
 Your first goal for your email campaigns is to get as many of these visitors to sign up to your mailing list in the first place.

 Your leads are those visitors who have converted into subscribers.
 Since subscribing is a sign that they are interested in hearing more from you, your leads are considered your potential customers.

 Some of your subscribers will engage more with your emails compared to others.
 You’ll find that some subscribers will read almost every email you send, while others open your emails once a month.
 Your engaged leads are the subscribers that interact most with your emails by opening them, clicking on the links inside, or even forwarding your emails to others.

-If you know who your engaged leads are, you will know which of your subscribers are the most valuable.
+Knowing who your engaged leads are will determine which of your subscribers are the most valuable.
 This can help you spot opportunities.